hblogan/hblogan.github.io/_portfolio/portfolio-2.md

 ## Approach

-The dataset used was derived from the first 10K English-language reviews in this dataset in order to reduce the time needed to train the tranformer models while retaining high performance.
+The dataset used was derived from the first 10K English-language reviews in this dataset in order to reduce the time needed to train the transformer models while retaining high performance.
 Classifiers were all trained on the first 9K of that set and tested on the last 1K.

 The source dataset can be found here: https://www.kaggle.com/datasets/lucaspoo/steam-reviews-international